Assistant Project Scientist

 University of California Los Angeles

 Applications are sought for a full-time Assistant Project Scientist position.
-The successful candidate will work as part of an interdisciplinary research team in the laboratory of Dr. Aparna Bhaduri in the UCLA Department of Biological Chemistry.
-The focus of the Bhaduri Lab is on understanding the gene regulatory mechanisms underlying cellular plasticity and differentiation will open the door to manipulate cell identity and gene expression states and to understand disease processes.
+The successful candidate will work as part of an interdisciplinary research team in the laboratory of Dr. Kathrin Plath's Lab in the UCLA Department of Biological Chemistry.
+The focus of the Plath Lab is on understanding the gene regulatory mechanisms underlying cellular plasticity and differentiation will open the door to manipulate cell identity and gene expression states and to understand disease processes.
 To uncover such mechanisms, the studies in the lab are informed by two key processes: the reprogramming of somatic cells to the pluripotent state and the regulation of nuclear compartments and gene expression by long non-coding RNAs (lncRNAs).

 A successful candidate(s) will have the following qualifications:

 RRBS, ChIP-Seq etc.

 Job duties and responsibilities

 graduate students, postdocs, lab helpers and high school students

 their operation (tissue culture equipment, microfluidics setups, sequencing